 have been tested, you will feel confident about taking your project out to the

 At the end of Part Two, if you have completed all the assignments, you will have created what we call a “master lookbook” – a polished, designed lookbook with every element you might ever need.
 As you go forward, you will draw from this lookbook, quickly picking and choosing the pages you need to assemble whatever the moment requires.
 You will also have created/polished your social media presence (FB page, Instagram page), assembled the materials to create your website, polished your reel and written an Artistic/Directors Statement.

-At the end of Part Three, if you have completed all the assignments, you will have created a preliminary Schedule, a preliminary Budget, and a Financial Plan.
+At the end of Part Three, if you have completed all the assignments, you will have created a preliminary Schedule, a preliminary Budget, and a Pitch Deck.
 You will be able to respond when financial people challenge your numbers or a line producer gives you an ultimatum.
 And if you’re pulling a feature out of your pockets for a hundred grand, knowing how much money and time you need will help you safeguard your vision.

 Having completed the program, you will also have a group of colleagues in your cohort who will help support your efforts going forward.
 You will have met half a dozen industry folks whose input and support will be invaluable.
 And you will know the next steps on your road to making your feature film.

 No announcement dates listed.

 - ALL applicants will submit the completed narrative screenplay they hope to develop in the lab and link to a sample narrative short directed by the writer-director or the director on the team.
 The short does not have to relate to the feature project - it's simply included to demonstrate that the writer-director or team has the chops to make a feature.
 Any questions, reach out to email@example.com

 - Teams may apply.
 Reach out to discuss your situation at firstname.lastname@example.org.